superstator/Swaggeratr/README.md

 Now get a Swagger-compliant tool, like swagger-ui, and point it at your newly swaggerized WCF service.
 By default, you'll point it at \<yourserver\>/api-docs.json, but if you modified the route in the first step above, make the appropriate adjustments.
 Happy swaggerizing!

-### Are there gotchas?

-Heck yeah!
-Some may be fixed in future versions, and some will be persistent thanks to WCF not being very REST-y deep down.
-For instance:

-Path & query parameters are always strings, since WCF doesn't know how to do anything else.
-The project name is kinda silly.
-Parameters are always marked as required, even if they aren't really.
-"Try it out" requests must be JSON-only, XML seems to cause errors.
-And probably many more...

 ### License